 Getting a student loan is almost the easiest part of the student debt issue.
 What is harder is repaying the debt, together with its interest rate.
 Repayment takes years, and any mistake can delay the process further.
-However, the government recognizes these challenges and creates a more favorable environment for the borrowers to make the right decisions.
+However, the government recognizes these challenges and creates a more favorable environment for borrowers to make the right decisions.
 The student loan grace period is one of those conveniences that the government provides to student loan debtors.
 This period usually covers six months after the borrowers graduate or their education falls below half-time.
 Six months of non-repayment gives borrowers some breathing room as they focus on how to repay the debt.

 During this period, the debtors can plan their finances and choose a suitable repayment plan.
 Yet, the grace period has a disadvantage- interest can accrue during the grace period, which will lead to a higher debt balance.